bingsanyu/lvpt/README.md

 --------- | -----------
-main.py   | The example experiment of pancreas dataset. dentategyus.py | The example experiment of dentategyus dataset. evaluation.py & evaluation.R | The examples experiment of simulated datasets.
+main.py   | The example experiment of pancreas dataset. dentategyus.py | The example experiment of dentategyus dataset. evaluation.py & evaluation.R | The examples of simulated datasets.